E4School/cis-110/textbook/content/overviews/02-a-few-computers/index.md

 ### Overview

-An overview of this chapter on inter-computer communication.
+An overview of this chapter on how our computer (more specifically the browser) interacts with other computers.

 {{YouTube:https://www.youtube.com/watch?v=5sBjb5WAqag}}